Emmanuel-9/Neighbourhood/README.md

 * Normal user

 ## FEATURES
-The features a user is able to access is dependent on the category of user, he/she is.
+The features users are able to access is dependent on the category of user they are in.
 |System Administrators  |  Neighbourhood Admins  |   Normal Users
 | :--------------------|  :--------------------| :------------- |
 |  See all users       | Add info about neighbourhoods | Sign in |